 Occasionally, I do have a client request full-on nudes, which I’m happy to do, and I always do those from a fine art nude perspective.

 The upshot is that, while you’ll always have the option to do implied or full nudes, and I will ask during your session if you want to do those, there is absolutely no obligation or pressure to do so.
 “No” is a complete sentence and a perfectly acceptable answer at any time in my studio.

 Is it normal for a boudoir photographer to touch a client at all?

 It comes down to what you’re comfortable with, but in general, yes — read more about touching here >

-What kind of privacy options do I have for my Sweet Amaranth photos?
+What kind of privacy options do I have for my photos?

-Clients always get to choose what kind of privacy they’d like for their images, from public use (always anonymous unless you specifically ask to be tagged) all the way to “completely private and no one ever sees them but me and the client.”
+Clients always get to choose what kind of privacy they’d like for their images, from public use (always anonymous unless you specifically ask to be tagged) all the way to “completely private and no one ever sees them but me (Lindley) and you (the client).”

-When you come in as a client, you’ll be able to check the box for the privacy level you want.
+When you book your session and fill out your pre-session forms, you’ll be able to check the box for the privacy level you want.
 Easy peasy.

 I’m going to be half dressed for my boudoir session, and you’ll be all clothed and pointing a camera at me.
 That’s super intimidating.
 How do I know you even understand what it feels like to be vulnerable?